-(1) Armed Conflict: Claimant alleges that Iraq took him hostage in Kuwait on August 2, 1990 and held him hostage for 42 days, until September 12, 1990, when he was evacuated to the United States.
-In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission held that during this entire period, Iraq was engaged in an armed conflict with Kuwait.
-Thus, Claimant satisfies this element of the standard.
+(1) Armed Conflict: Claimant alleges that Iraq took him hostage in Kuwait on August 2, 1990, and held him hostage for 130 days, until December 9, 1990, when he was flown out of Kuwait.
+In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission held that during this entire period, Iraq was engaged in an armed conflict with Kuwait.15 Thus, Claimant satisfies this element of the standard.